 Who Is Liable for a Wrongful Death Accident?

-Liability for a wrongful death falls with the person or entity whose negligent or reckless behavior caused your loved one’s fatal injury.
+Liability for a Miami wrongful death lawsuit falls with the person or entity whose negligent or reckless behavior caused your loved one’s fatal injury.
 Depending on the type of accident your loved one suffered, this could be:

 - A negligent driver or their employer